RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: class="zoomin" data-audio-src="../audio/ppf/32-seg2_gpt.ogg" data-background-image="../images/Western_capitalism_art_practice_and_machine_learning_2.webp" data-background-opacity="0.8" -->
-What are the main benefits of using AI assistants?
+What are the main benefits of using AI assistants? <!-- .element: class="fadeout" -->

 The main benefits of using AI assistants are that they can help you with tasks that are difficult or impossible for humans to do, they can help you to make decisions, and they can help you to learn. <!-- .element: class="quote" -->
 _GPT-3 Instruct model_ <!-- .element: class="attribution" -->